Knowledge is distributed — so knowledge systems must be too

 Capacity building

-Focused on plugging knowledge in to build or rebuild institutional capacity
+Focused on embedding knowledge to build or rebuild institutional capacity

 Intercultural context